Hacks, Myths & FAQs

 Lots of different types of vegetables can be added to baked beans and meat stews like these.
 These are also great to freeze so they are a great way to reduce waste and use as quick and easy meals later.

 Capsicum and tomatoes can be used to make sauces.
-These go well with eggs, grilled vegetable, meat and fish dishes and can even be used as pizza sauce.
+These go well with eggs, grilled vegetables, meat and fish dishes and can even be used as pizza sauce.
 Freeze leftover sauce to use later.

 All kinds of raw vegetables can be grated and added to fritters.
 Carrots, sweet potato, zucchini, corn and potato work especially well.